jwstegemann/fritz2/www/src/pages/docs/20_Render HTML.md

 ## Essentials

-Before we dive into the essential topics, let us introduce some model types, that is used for some upcoming examples:
+Before we dive into the essential topics, let us introduce some model types, that are used for some upcoming examples:
 ```kotlin
 // example of an entity
 data class Person(